MohitRane/magento-2.4.x-installation-guide/README.md

 ### Step 6:- Make Db changes

-> You should be facing the issue of frontend and backend not working properly, For that make below change
+> You should be facing the issue of frontend and backend not working properly, For that make below changes:-
 ```
 1. Rename .htaccess file
 2. Move .htaccess file from pub folder to your magento folder (Magento_243)